 July 2019 | Coastal hazard mapping completed

 December 2019 | Community Consultation - Coastal Conversations

 Resilient Whitsundays Project

-Under the ‘Coastal Hazards and Responses’ funding, a number of projects are underway or planned for completion during 2017-2018, including:
+Under the ‘Coastal Hazards and Responses’ funding, a number of projects were completed during 2017-2019, including:

 Historical analysis of notable weather reports and community workshops